HenriettaProject/documents/Henrietta-Support-Agreement.md

 # Instrument Description
-Henreitta is an installable instrument for the Swope f/7 back focus.
+Henrietta is an installable instrument for the Swope f/7 back focus.
 It uses the observatory guider package for guiding.
 Henrietta comes with its own instrument rotator.
 It is kept cold via liquid nitrogen (LN2) with a large tank internal to the instrument.
 It contains a variety of electronics (Lakeshore, Galil, ethernet hub, and Archons) to run the instrument.
 A Mac is used to control Henrietta.

 The Henrietta Instrument Team is led by Nick Konidaris at Carnegie Observatories, and he's the primary contact.

 We intend for Henrietta to be a facility instrument on Swope.
+To us, a facility instrument means that the LCO team can pump, cool, install, remove, and warm up the instrument without any help.
+User support will be provided via web pages and a best effort by Nick and Jason.

 # Configuration